 There were also Baikal cartridges which were dirt-cheap and made shooting on a budget possible.
 Like my shotgun, there was no money spent on making them look good.
 They were made of a pink plastic and were often asymmetrical.
 When fired there would be a huge explosion, a large flash from the muzzle, followed by a blast of black smuts.
 Like the gun they were very effective and always worked.
 Having said that, cleaning the barrel after using them was a bit of a chore because they were rather dirty.

 The pressure was on.
 I wanted to show that it might be affordable but it could still perform.
 My hands were shaking slightly as I loaded the first cartridge.
-If I missed there would be howls of derision from Ian.
+If I missed there would be howls of derision from my companion.
 Thankfully, the first clay was an easy crosser and the Baikal, with its tight choke, pulverised it.
 A few more clays followed with the same result and I was impressed that I could still shoot reasonably well with a gun that no longer fits me.
-To my surprise Ian asked if he could have a go.

 Why keep my Baikal?

 You will be wondering why I keep a gun that no longer fits me and that I don’t use that much.
 The fact I keep the Baikal is a testament to its build quality.
 In its early life it was used three to four times a week in some pretty rough conditions and it never let me down.
 I’ve never needed the spare firing pin and, although I believe in servicing your gun regularly, I’ve never taken the Baikal to the gunsmith.
 If it broke, it was almost cheap enough to buy a new one!